HeniHill/incident_report/README.md

 ## List of required Modules.

-npm i -g @nestjs/cli
+1. npm i -g @nestjs/cli
-npm i @nestjs/microservice
+2. npm i @nestjs/microservice
-npm i nodemailer
+3. npm i nodemailer

+## Overview

+Listen to port 3001 for an event (new incident report), then based on the recived incident, compose and send an Email.